robinmin/npm-package-starter/README.md

 git push -u origin
 ```

+Under Pull Requests, open the new "Version Packages" PR and click Rebase and Merge.

 ## Verification
 Use the following commands to test the setup of the project is ready for use or not.
 Before you start, make sure you have Filled `description` in `package.json`.